Epoxy vs Polyaspartic Costs: Which Is More Affordable Long-Term?

 The Truth About Upfront Costs: Why Epoxy is a False Economy

 The final cost of any flooring project depends on the size of your area and the current condition of your concrete.
-However, we can give you an honest breakdown of what most homeowners are paying right now to help you transition from temporary fixes to a permanent solution.
+However, we can give you an honest breakdown of what most homeowners are currently paying to help you transition from temporary fixes to a permanent solution.

 1. DIY Epoxy Kits: The Biggest Risk